עברית | English |

 Aid to Ashkelon

-Members of Chabad of Ashkelon are visiting all the bomb shelters.
+Members of Chai of Ashkelon are visiting all the bomb shelters.
 The picture that emerges is a difficult one.
 Many shelters are located in poor neighborhoods.
 There is a lack of basic supplies, food, heaters and blankets.

-Rabbi Lieberman, executive director of Chabad Ashkelon calls upon you to help.
+Rabbi Lieberman, executive director of Chai Ashkelon calls upon you to help.
 Your assistance is vital for people in distress.
 Supplies needed are food that does not need refrigeration, toasters, hot plates, radiators, books, games and more.

 Those who wish to assist please call 054-4253241